Sustainability advertising

 Sustainability advertising is communications geared towards promoting social, economic and environmental benefits (sustainability) of products, services or actions through paid advertising in media in order to encourage responsible behavior of consumers.

 Definition

-Conventional advertising is part of the promotion of products and services, which is one of the 4P's represented in the marketing mix (Product, Promotion, Price, Place).
-The sustainability marketing mix includes the 4C's (Customer solution, Communication, Customer cost, Convenience) and makes sustainability advertising a part of the sustainability communication concept.
+Conventional advertising is part of the promotion of products and services.

 Sustainability advertising is used to advert customers to sustainable products, services and actions.
 It is not only focused on environmental issues and the product or service itself, but includes communication about the entire life cycle of the product.
 It furthermore informs about the sustainability of the producing company and communicates desirable lifestyles changes to consumers.
 Advertising in general is a one-way communication through mass media and is used to create brand recognition, brand knowledge and some brand preference.
 Sustainability advertising contributes to all three pillars of triple bottom line: economic development, environmental protection and social responsibility.

 Objectives

 Whenever an advertisement campaign is developed and launched as a marketing strategy for a sustainable product or service, it must be aligned to the objectives defined by the company in the context of sustainability.
 Some of the common objectives of marketing communications are: generation of awareness, informing consumers, reminding consumers, persuading consumers, reassuring consumers, motivating and rewarding consumers and connecting with them.
 These are the basis for more specific objectives of sustainability advertising with the emphasis on environmental and social aspects.

 The United Nations Environment Programme (UNEP) has developed documents that give insights about the objectives of the sustainability advertising.
 They include: